 Before keeping any bass, familiarize yourself with local fishing regulations.
 Most states allow a daily limit of 5-6 bass per person, though this varies by location and season.
 Size restrictions often include both minimum and maximum lengths to protect young fish and prime spawners.

 Some waters have slot limits, where you can only keep fish outside a certain size range.
 For example, a 14-18 inch slot means you can keep fish under 14 inches or over 18 inches, but must release those in between.
 These regulations protect the most productive spawning sizes.
+Bag limits restrict how many fish you can possess in total, regardless of size.

 Always check current regulations before fishing, as they can change annually based on population assessments.
 Many states now have mobile apps making it easy to access up-to-date rules for specific water bodies.